cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 ---
-title: "Create Test Findings"
+title: "Create Test Finding"
-linkTitle: "Create Test Findings"
+linkTitle: "Create Test Finding"
 weight: 150
 description: >
-  Populate a test organization with test findings using an in-house pentest.
+  This document is intended for organizations looking to test their integration builder in a non-prod environment.
+It includes detailed steps for populating an in-house pentest with fake findings for testing purposes.
 ---

 ## Purpose

 This document is intended for organizations looking to test their integration builder in a non-prod environment.
-It includes detailed steps for populating an in-house pentest with fake vulnerabilities for testing purposes.
+It includes detailed steps for populating an in-house pentest with fake findings for testing purposes.

 ## Prerequisites